JonathanDLTran/Flashcard/README.md

 - Ctrl I italics (Not supported by curses in python)
 - other Ctrl + keys where no ascii code is given
 - Overwrite mode
-- Syntax Highlighting (another project perhaps?, build a language?)
+- Syntax Highlighting (another project perhaps?, build a language?) [[Next Planned Project is to construct a language, build an front end to lex and parse, and add intepreter, plus add syntax color]]